akash-network/node/ethereum/_docs/design.md

 ##### match

 * Matches a Provider contract with a Client contract.
 Matches must be done on a first come first serve basis.
-The only way to guarentee this is to restrict the parties which are allowed to match the Provider and Client contracts.
-The result of the matching is publicy viewable on the blockchain, therefor there is no risk that the maintainer can secrety give preference to certain orders without the potential of being exposed.
+The only way to guarantee this is to restrict the parties which are allowed to match the Provider and Client contracts.
+The result of the matching is publicly viewable on the blockchain, therefore there is no risk that the maintainer can secretly give preference to certain orders without the potential of being exposed.

 * Callable by the maintainer